 This briefing explains how foreign judgments may be enforced in Jersey.
 Jersey has its own legal system and is a separate jurisdiction from that of England and Wales.
 Judgments obtained outside Jersey which provide for the payment of a sum of money may be enforced in Jersey by statutory registration or by action at common law.
-Recent developments in the common law indicate that non-money judgments can now be enforced in certain circumstances.
+Since 2008 it has been possible to enforce non-money judgments at common law in certain circumstances.
 Other types of foreign judgments may only be afforded recognition, which is dealt with later in this briefing.

 The registration of foreign judgments is governed by the Judgments (Reciprocal Enforcement) (Jersey) Law 1960 (as amended) (the "1960 Law").
 The 1960 Law provides for the registration and enforcement in Jersey of judgments given in the superior courts of countries which accord reciprocal treatment to judgments given in Jersey.
 Presently, the reciprocating countries and their superior courts are as follows: